Back before I lost my face, everyone wanted to be my friend. Why? Because my face was beautiful.

 It was like the scene of an action movie.
-We were in a high-vaulted church.
+We were in a high-vaulted cathedral.
 There were some flowers and some girls and some fondue and a guy picking his nose… And then Chester was in the back watching my every move.
-Cameras were handing from the ceiling and purple flamingos—the worst kind of flamingos in the world (except for green flamingos, but they don’t count because they live in Australia)—were standing guard.
+Cameras hung from the ceiling and purple flamingos—the worst kind of flamingos in the world (except for green flamingos, but they don’t count because they live in Australia)—stood guard.

-The organ started playing and Queen Moana started down the aisle.
+The organ started playing and Queen Moana began her walk down the aisle.

-When she reached the alter, one of the purple flamingos—the worst kind of flamingos in the world (except for green flamingos, but they don’t count because they live in Australia)—started the ceremony.
+When she reached the altar, one of the purple flamingos—the worst kind of flamingos in the world (except for green flamingos, but they don’t count because they live in Australia)—started the ceremony.

 “Blagh blagh mah huff blagh blagh click click,” it said.